jcamdev/clanker/readme.md

    - Go to "AI" > "AI Gateway"
    - Create a new gateway and note the gateway name

+### 2. Set Up Auto RAG (Optional)

+Auto RAG allows the bot to search through your knowledge base and provide contextual answers.

+1. In your Cloudflare Dashboard, go to "AI" > "Auto RAG"
+2. Create a new Auto RAG instance:
+   - Click "Create Auto RAG"
+   - Give it a name (save this as your `AUTORAG_NAME`)
+   - Upload your documents or connect data sources
+3. Create an Auto RAG API token:
+   - Select the AutoRAG
+   - Click Use AutoRAG
+   - Click API
+   - Click "Create an AutoRAG API Token"
+   - Give token AutoRAG run permissions (might also need edit & read idk)
+   - Save this token as your `AUTORAG_API_KEY`

 ## Installation & Configuration

 ### 1. Clone and Install